We don’t support this browser anymore.

 Our view

-Several assets are on the chopping block: steelmaking coal, nickel, platinum, and diamonds.
+With sales agreed for the steelmaking coal assets, at what looks like a decent combined price, focus can turn to platinum, nickel and diamonds.
 There’s a mixture of sales, de-mergers and other options on the table to ensure maximum shareholder value is achieved.
 But no matter how well-planned this process is, there’s a lot of risk.

 Broadly speaking we are supportive of the move.
 Recent takeover talk has accelerated these plans, but for a while now it had looked like Anglo was struggling to unlock the full potential of its assets while housing them all under one roof.